Did your first photo get a low ranking on Photofeeler?

 Diffused natural light is the antidote, folks.
 Here’s 2 ways to get it:

-- From a window when the sun is out but not in view (i.e. indirect sunlight)
+- Stand directly across from a window during daylight when the sun is not in view (i.e. indirect sunlight)

 #2 Change Your Angle